-No. AL-2013-11 Date August 05, 2013
+No. AL-2013-11 REVISED Date 05/02/13 02/12/14 (revised)

 ACQUISITION LETTER

 This Acquisition Letter is issued under the authority of the Senior Procurement Executives of DOE and NNSA.
 It is intended for use by procurement professions of DOE and NNSA, primarily Contracting Officers, and other officials of DOE and NNSA that are involved in the acquisition process.
 Other parties are welcome to its information, but definitive interpretations of its effect on contracts, and related procedures, if any, may only be made by DOE and NNSA Contracting Officers.